aws/aws-toolkit-azure-devops/Docs/welcome.rst

 ###################################################

-The AWS Tools for Team Services is a Visual Studio Team Services extension that contains AWS build tasks.
+AWS Tools for Team Services is a Visual Studio Team Services extension that contains AWS build tasks.
-The AWS Tools for Team Services is available through the `Visual Studio Marketplace <https://marketplace.visualstudio.com/>`_.
+AWS Tools for Team Services is available through the `Visual Studio Marketplace <https://marketplace.visualstudio.com/>`_.

 You can use these tasks in a Team Services project or in an on-premises Team Foundation Services environment.
 Use the tasks to build